Culture-to-Culture Image Translation and User Evaluation: Results

-The ANOVA returned that we can reject the null hypothesis for all object classes.
-The Tukey HSD test returned that all groups' averages, when pairwise taken, are significantly different with the only exception of the couple ($E \to O$, $O$) in the vases, sofas, pillows classes.
+The ANOVA returned that we can reject the null hypothesis (i.e., the hypothesis that differences between classes are due to chance).
+When pairwise taken, the Tukey HSD test returned that all groups' averages are significantly different with $p<0.05$ except for the couple ($E \to O$, $O$) in the vases, sofas, and pillows classes.

-To confirm this result, we then performed a one-tail, two-sample Welch’s T-test to compare $\mu_E$ (corresponding to the highest average score) with $\mu_{O \to E}$ (the second-highest), and then $\mu_{O \to E}$ with $\mu_O$ and $\mu_{E \to O}$.
-We can reject the null hypothesis in all tests in favor of the alternate hypothesis with $p<0.05$ for any object class.